 Toi Iho is the unique registered Aotearoa New Zealand trademark of Maori quality and authenticity.
 It signifies Maori made.
 The Toi Iho Charitable Trust is the legal entity responsible for the support and promotion of high-quality creative work of Toi Iho Maori art and Maori artists.

 In 2010, TTIF participated in a hui at Te Herenga Waka Marae, Victoria University that was convened by Creative NZ calling for registrations of interest to manage and administer Toi Iho.
+No funding or resources were offered.
 The assembled artists and Creative NZ agreed that TTIF should take responsibility for Toi Iho.

 In October 2010, TIKI – Toi Iho Kaitiaki Incorporated (a limited liability company) replaced TTIF as the legal entity and later, in 2013, the Toi Iho Charitable Trust was instituted in place of TIKI.